mudasobwa/mudasobwa.github.io/_posts/2017-02-17-either-monad-in-elixir.md

   do: IO.puts content
 {% endhighlight %}

-but the truth is it actually behaves as simple `Either` monad.
+And you know what?
+It behaves as simple `Either` monad.
 That said, _if the match on any subsequent step failed, the execution will immediately stop and RHO will be returned_.